ContaoDMS/dms/README.md

 Contao Extension: DocumentManagementSystem
 ==========================================

-Provides a document management system.
+Provides a document management system to store versioned files in a category structure with defined access rights.

 Installation